MarcoEterno/frameformer-architecture/AutoGPT/README.md

 The AI will challenge those facts using the epistemological method, which is a set of procedures the AI will use to challenge the facts.

+The base for the epistemological method is the scientific method. to evaluate a proposition A according to it we should:

 terminal, user, external knowledge base.

 ## New Frameworks
 --when to create them and how to call them--

-## self reflection and stream of consciousness
+## Self reflection and stream of consciousness
 è IMPORTANTE CHE L'AI ABBIA INFORMAZIONI SU SE STESSA E LE IMMETTA NELLE RICHIESTE API AL LANGUAGE MODEL INOLTRE DEVE CONTINUAMENTE RIFLETTERE SUI PROPRI PENSIERI CHIEDENDOSI COSA PUò FARE PER AMPLIARE LA PROPRIA CONOSCENZA DEL MONDO.